What to Ask About the Motor Buying Your First Boat on a Budget: PART IV

 I want to bring it up to your attention.

-Salt is very corrosive and will eat the inside of an engine block and heads and manifolds in a very short time.
-When cracks develop in the block and heads and you start the engine the water pump pumps up the water to the engine from the lake into the thermostat housing then the thermostat opens up when the engine gets to running temp and allows the fresh water to go into the block and heads and manifolds.
+Salt is very corrosive and will eat the inside of an engine block, heads and manifolds in a very short time.
+When cracks develop in the block and heads, and you start the engine, the water pump pumps the water to the engine into the thermostat housing.
+When the thermostat opens up when the engine gets to running temp, it allows the fresh water to go into the block, heads and manifolds.

-This is why we always recommending using our De-Salt to remove Salt from your Boat
+This is why we always recommend using our De-Salt to remove salt from your Boat

 If there are cracks, the water will leak out the cracks internally and fill the engine crank case up with water this mixes with the engine oil and separates and turns milky.
 This is why they call it milk shake.